cocos/cocos-docs/en/scripting/asset-bundle.md

 For an introduction to Asset Bundle, see [Asset Bundle](../asset-manager/bundle.md).

-## Configuration method
+## Configuration

-Cocos Creator's asset bundle are configured in folders, and when we select a folder, the folder-related configuration options appear in the **Property Checker**.
+Cocos Creator's asset bundle are configured in folders, and when we select a folder, the folder-related configuration options appear in the **Properties**.

 ![bundle](./subpackage/inspector.png)

 After checking the `Is Bundle` option of the folder, click **Apply** at the top right, the resources under this folder (containing code and other resources) and the resources outside the folder on which these resources are associated will be treated as the contents of the bundle.
-For example, if scene A is placed under the 'a' folder, check a `Is Bundle` and make sure.
+For example, if scene A is placed under the 'a' folder, check `Is Bundle` and apply it.
 Then scene A and the resources it relies on are merged into bundle 'a'.

 **Bundle priority** Options are described in [Asset Bundle](../asset-manager/bundle.md#priority) for details.